flutter/flutter-intellij/CONTRIBUTING.md

   - Select `Modules`
   - Select the `Paths` tab
   - For each module in the Modules list, select it and make sure it uses the inherited compile output path
-  - NOTE: Every time IntelliJ opens the project it resets the output path, so you need to repeat this
+  - NOTE: Every time IntelliJ opens the project (or does a Gradle sync) it resets the output path, so you need to repeat this
 * Build the project using `Build` | `Build Project`
 * Try running the plugin; select the `flutter-intellij [runIde]` run config then click the Debug icon.
 This should open the "runtime workbench", a new instance of IntelliJ with the plugin installed.